hathach/tinyusb/docs/boards.md

 # Boards

 The board support code is only used for self-contained examples and testing.
 It is not used when TinyUSB is part of a larger project.
 It is responsible for getting the MCU started and the USB peripheral clocked with minimal of on-board devices
-- One LED for status
+- One LED : for status
-- One Button to get input from user
+- One Button : to get input from user
-- One UART optionally, mostly for host examples
+- One UART : optional for device, but required for host examples

 ## Supported Boards